ZeroTrace AirLeak

 -

-Run AirLeak in Monitor mode while you go about your day.
+Keep the AirLeak with you in Monitor mode while you go about your day.
 Take it on errands, commutes, meetings.

 -

-multi_hour_followeralert means a tracker has been with you for a long time.
-Look at the alert's device — is it familiar? -
+multi_hour_followersignal.
+It means a tracker has been with you across several hours.
+Find the device in the list, is it familiar? -

 -

 Locate the device physically.
-Modern AirTags can be made to play a sound via the iOS / Android Find My app, even by non-owners.
-Use that to find it.
+Open the Hunt tab and lock onto it, AirLeak turns its live RSSI into a proximity gauge (with a radar dial) you can walk toward to find it.
+Modern AirTags can also be made to play a sound via the iOS / Android Find My app, even by non-owners.

 -